KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline/check-modules-reference.md

 ### Goals

-- Execute legacy (`--checks=legacy`) and TypeScript implementations against the same curated dataset.
+- Execute one or two configured commands against the curated dataset.
-- Normalize and diff Stage 5 outputs, surfacing rule-level differences and aggregate stats.
+- Normalize and diff Stage 5 outputs, surfacing rule-level differences and aggregate stats when two runs are available.
 - Emit machine-readable (`diff.json`) and Markdown (`diff.md`) reports for CI artifacts.

 ### Flow

 1. Prepare a temporary workspace with the curated fixtures.
-2. Run the legacy stage via the orchestrator, capturing Stage 5 outputs.
+2. Run the first configured command (labelled `legacy` by default) and capture Stage 5 outputs.
-3. Run the TypeScript stage (default) in a separate directory.
+3. Run the second command (`ts` by default) if provided.
 4. Normalize artifacts (sorted keys, trimmed timestamps).
-5. Run diff logic to produce JSON + Markdown summaries.
+5. Run diff logic to produce JSON + Markdown summaries when two runs succeed.
 6. Exit non-zero when differences are detected or an execution step fails.

 ### Implementation notes

 - CLI entry point: `node scripts/check-modules/compare/index.js`.
-- Supports overrides via `--fixtures`, `--legacy`, `--ts`, and `--output` flags.
+- Supports overrides via `--fixtures`, `--legacy`, `--ts`, and `--output` flags (the `--legacy` command defaults to `skip`).
 - Uses shared logging utilities; artifacts are collated under the run directory with a `plan.json` descriptor.
 - Snapshot-based tests guard the harness itself.